 Which brings us back to the original point – you can never stand still.
 One thing all successful brands agree on is that you have to keep evolving.
 Even Google which is massively dominant in its market refreshes its brand on a frequent basis.

-That’s one of the reasons we created the Focus7 Masterclass called ‘Building a Better Brand’.
+That’s one of the reasons we created the Focus7 Workshop called ‘Building a Better Brand’.
 It gives business owners crucial insight into the components of successful brand development.
 We’ve also added valuable hints, tips and advice on what’s needed to create a powerful visual identity, as well as brand positioning that stands out from the crowd.
 Whether you are a start-up or mature organisation, you’ll come away with ideas on ways to improve your brand presence.

 Brands have an incredible amount of power over our thinking, our emotions and our decision-making.
 Take Waitrose, Sainsbury’s and Lidl.
 When you think of each one you have a perception about all sorts of things, quality, range, price, value… What about the type of people that shop there?
 Or how about how you would feel to shop there?

 The psychology behind brands is truly potent.
 Which begs the question, what does your business’ brand say about you?
 What do you want it to say?
 Do the two things align?
-If you’re not sure, or you think things could be improved, then the ‘Building a Better Brand’ masterclass could be just the ticket.
+If you’re not sure, or you think things could be improved, then the ‘Building a Better Brand’ workshop could be just the ticket.